ydsf16/PnP_Solver/README.md

 # PnP Solver
-##  Personal implementations for PnP solvers.
-DLT, P3P, and EPnP.
+##  Personal implementations of solvers for PnP problem, including DLT, P3P, and EPnP.

 For details, please refer to xx